sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 Around six months ago, I started working on an internal library to generalize how we use goroutines.
 Internally, we've used this library extensively already, but now I've cleaned up the code, documented everything, and released it as an open-source package for other developers and teams to use as well.

 I found time to do the majority of this cleaning and documenting while I was trapped at an airport over the Christmas break due to the flight delays across the US in December.
-I wrote the [README](https://github.com/sourcegraph/conc), added and cleaned up the comments and docstrings, and added and moved the code to a public repository with an MIT license.
-I even had time to throw together a colorful logo to represent the splitting and re-joining of multiple processes before I finally got to board my plane.
+I wrote the [README](https://github.com/sourcegraph/conc), added and cleaned up the comments and docstrings, and added and moved the code to a separate repository with a permissive license.
+I even had time to throw together a colorful logo that represents the spawning and joining of goroutines before I finally got to board my plane.

 ![Conc logo](https://storage.googleapis.com/sourcegraph-assets/blog/upload_b3d7822a2033a3f8c2d98966767466c7.png)